UMCUGenetics/pymc4c/README.md

 ```

 ### Map data to reference genome
-Now most pieces of sequence that may have been seperate before forming a circle together have been split into separate sequences, these sequences can be mapped to the reference genome.
+Now most pieces of sequence that may have been separate before forming a circle together have been split into separate sequences, these sequences can be mapped to the reference genome.
 While any mapper should work, BWA works well for this purpose.

 ```
 bwa bwasw \